marcdotson/data-5600/notes/notes.md

 # Week 08 (Oct 13, 15; Feb 23, 25; Jun 29, Jul 1)

+- They don’t know how sampling theory works (what did they get before?), you need to illustrate it as well as Bayesian updating

+- Can a confidence interval be interpreted the way it is for both OLS and MLE?
+Are we intereting confidence interval incorrecly for OLS and MLE?
+At what point do we need bootstrapping?

-- Week 09 notes from pre-PhD seminar
+- Week 03 and 09 notes from pre-PhD seminar

 - Illustrate MLE vs. posterior

 - Bootstrap as poor man’s posterior

 - estimate, estimator, estimand meme

-Create a chart showing the differences between Bayesian and frequentist statistics?
+Create a chart showing the differences between Bayesian and frequentist statistics? - No free lunch theorem: which model is best depends on the application?

 ### Module 4 (Slides 17-39, 40-55)